 Professor of Clinical Law and Faculty Supervisor: Jeffrey S. Gutman

-The Public Justice Advocacy Clinic focuses primarily on employment law and disability law.
-Under faculty supervision, students represent low-income clients in the U.S. District Court for the District of Columbia, D.C.
+This civil litigation clinic focuses on employment law, particularly wage and hour and unemployment compensation cases, but it frequently represents clients in disability, identification, probate and Freedom of Information Act cases.
+Under faculty supervision, students represent low-income clients or non-profit groups in the U.S. District Court for the District of Columbia, D.C.
 Superior Court, D.C.
-Court of Appeals, and in administrative courts in cases involving wage and hour, unemployment compensation, disability, and other issues.
-We consider representing clients in other kinds of civil cases which are appropriate for students and are likely to advance the public justice mission of the Clinic.
-Students’ case responsibilities include client interviewing, factual development, legal analysis, drafting of pleadings, discovery, motions, briefs, oral advocacy, and settlement negotiations.
-Students may also work with nonprofit and community organizations on public policy issues.
+Court of Appeals, and in administrative courts.
+We also consider representing clients in other kinds of civil cases which are appropriate for students and are likely to advance the public justice mission of the Clinic.
+Students' case responsibilities include client interviewing, factual development, legal analysis, drafting of pleadings, and community organizations on public policy issues.
 The classroom component focuses on law and poverty, and on developing a variety of lawyering skills, including client interviewing, case analysis, oral advocacy, litigation document drafting, and negotiations.

 Students are selected based on their potential to provide high quality, client-centered legal services to our client population.
 Faculty will consider a student’s interest in, and commitment to, public interest and legal services work, but such interest is not required.
 Faculty aim to select a class with different backgrounds, experiences, and interests, but a common desire to serve clients and gain invaluable experience.